austinfennacy/project-fennacy/README.md

 `app.js`: runs an express server to handle API routing, and contains a majority of the server's logic.

-- The Client project will use javascript `fetch()` to retrieve data from the API built in this file.
+- The Client project will use javascript `fetch()` to retrieve data from the HTTP request endpoints in this file.
-- Sequelize ORM is used inside various GET/POST/PUT/DELETE method to handle data
+- Sequelize ORM is used inside various HTTP request endpoints to handle data
 - Puppeteer is used in the server to launch a headless browser, navigate to the URL of the "raw" submittal, generate a PDF, and return this data to the Client for downloading.
 - Crude input validation is performed.